vim-scripts/plum.vim/plum-0.3/README.md

 " sensor span the range [0 - 67,092,408] but I've found that indoor the range " is roughly [0 - 2,000,000].
 To me, only below 120,000 (default) it seems
 " reasonable to set a dark background but I also know this is just my preference.
-" To find the value right for you check out the next option.
+" If the default value does not fit for you, to find the right one you can experiment " directly with the 'light' executable in the 'bin' directory.

-let g:plum_debug = 0
+let g:plum_force_bg = ""
-" Set this option to 1 to output the ambient light read by the sensor whenever the " plum#SetBgAccordingToAmbientLight() is called.
-You might find this useful when " the default threshold value does not suit your tastes and you want to find the " right one for you.
+" Set this option to `light` or `dark` to force a specific background " regardless of the current ambient light.
 ```